-- Contact the Family and Children's Services - Seek advice from the front door team - Report to the police if the allegation involves a potential criminal offence - Complete a risk assessment and construct a safety plan for students involved - Seek support from external services, e.g. CAMHS
+- Contact the Family and Children's Services - Seek advice from the front door team - Report to the police if the allegation involves a potential criminal offence - Complete a risk assessment and construct a safety plan for students involved - Seek support from external services, e.g., CAMHS

-In collaboration with students, the DSL and Director of Learning Year 10 carefully considered and developed the academy's approach to dealing with disclosures relating to this topic and support provided for those effected throughout academic year 2021-22.
-The product of this work can be found in Appendix 6 of this policy.
+In collaboration with students, the DSL and relevant Directors of Learning carefully considered and developed the Academy's approach to dealing with disclosures relating to this topic and support provided for those effected throughout academic year 2021-22.
+The product of this work can be found in Appendix 7 of this policy.